Skip to main content

 Assessment Rationale And Relationship

 The specialist and generic skills, and the knowledge and understanding practised and developed during this module are assessed primarily through examination of a written dissertation.
-Complementary skills in project planning and self-assessment, and in communication skills, are practised and assessed through the presentation.
+Complementary skills in data presentation and scientific communication are practised and assessed through the professional skills assessment paper.

 Reading Lists